Posts by Collection

 Co-authored with Tobias Lieberum, Sebastian Schiffels and Sebastian Jost.

 In this paper we examine how agile development principles (iterative sprints, autonomy) affect innovation performance.
 We find that frequent iterations help improve performance in complex tasks by increasing exploration behaviors.
+The main mechanism is slower learning under sequential (non-iterative) workflow.
 Read more

 Co-authored with Kyle Hyndman and Anyan Qi.